ed789d0/Roomba/README.md

 ### Handy DIY Roomba Virtual Wall with Arduino Nano

- * IR LED with its positive (longer) leg to the +5v, and its negative leg connected via a current-limiting resistor (220 Ohm or similar) to pin 3 (hardcoded via library)
+ * IR LED with its positive (longer) leg to the +5v, and its negative leg connected via a current-limiting resistor (220Ω or similar) to pin 3 (hardcoded via library)
  * Blocks openings of up to 10 feet, keeping Roomba in the rooms you want cleaned and out of the ones you don’t.
  * Compatible with Roomba 500, 600, 700, 800, 900, e, i and s Series Robots.
  ### Wiring to Arduino Nano